-If you don’t have any dependants, you may decide life insurance is not necessary.
-However, if you’ve a partner or family who depend on your income, to cover a mortgage, for example, it’s worth looking into.
+If you don’t have any dependants, you may decide you don't need life insurance.
+However, if you have a partner or family who depend on your income, to cover a mortgage, for example, it’s worth looking into.

 If you travel twice or more in a year, an annual policy can often be cheaper.
 Whether you buy single trip or multi-trip travel insurance, it could potentially stop an unlucky event becoming very costly.

-Since the outbreak of coronavirus, most policies won’t cover cancellations caused by the pandemic.
+Since the start of the pandemic, most policies won’t cover cancellations caused by coronavirus.
 Some won’t even cover your medical costs if you get the virus while outside the UK, so be sure to check the exclusions carefully before buying.

 Most people in the UK are covered by the National Health Service (NHS).
-But if you’d prefer private treatment or don’t want to wait to be treated through the NHS, you can choose to get private medical insurance.
+But if you’d prefer private treatment or don’t want to wait to be treated through the NHS, you can choose to get private health insurance – also known as private medical insurance.

 Before taking out a private health policy, it’s important to look into exactly what you will and won’t be covered for.
 You should also check the exclusions to make sure you’ve got the cover you need.
 For example, some health insurance may not cover people with pre-existing medical conditions.

 If your pet is relatively young and healthy, you might not think pet insurance is worth it.
-In which case, you could instead choose to put money into a savings account to cover any possible costs.
+You could instead choose to put money into a savings account to cover any possible costs.

 If you take this approach, you’ll need to consider:

-Also, bear in mind that if you take out a policy later in your pet’s life after it’s started showing signs of an injury or illness, you wouldn’t be able to claim for that condition.
+Keep in mind – if you take out a policy later in your pet’s life, after they've started showing signs of an injury or illness, you may not be able to claim for that condition.

 We don’t offer pet insurance at HSBC but M&S Bank, a member of the HSBC Group, does.
-Visit M&S Bank for more details.
+Terms and conditions apply.